Tyabji family: Military

 Idris Hasan Latif, PVSM, was the 10th Air Chief Marshal.
-Latif served as the 11th Governor of Maharashtra from 1982 to 1985 and the as the Indian ambassador to France.
+Latif served as the 11th Governor of Maharashtra from 1982 to 1985 and then as the Indian ambassador to France.
 Latif joined the Indian Air Force Volunteer Reserve (IAFVR) during World War II and worked with the Royal Air Force.
 Latif led the No. 4 Squadron IAF that led the fly-past during the first Republic Day parade in 1950.
 Latif served as the Air Attaché at the Embassy of India, Washington, D.C. from 1961 to 1965.

-Krishna Swaminathan, AVSM, VSM, is a serving Flag officer in the Indian Navy and is the Chief of Staff of the Western Naval Command.
-Swaminathan was the second Commanding Officer of the aircraft carrier INS Vikramaditya.
+Vice Admiral Krishna Swaminathan, AVSM, VSM is a serving Flag officer in the Indian Navy.
+He currently serves as the Vice Chief of Naval Staff.
+He took over as the 39th Vice Chief of Naval staff on 1 May 2024.
+He previously served as Chief of Personnel.
+He earlier served as the Controller of Personnel Services, Chief of Staff of the Western Naval Command, Flag Officer Defence Advisory Group (FODAG), Flag Officer Commanding Western Fleet (FOCWF) and Flag Officer Sea Training (FOST).
+He was the second Commanding Officer of the aircraft carrier INS Vikramaditya.
 Swaminathan attended the Bishop Cotton Boys' School and the Sainik School, Bijapur before graduating from the National Defence Academy, Pune.
 Swaminathan is a specialist in Communication and Electronic Warfare and completed his courses at the Joint Services Command and Staff College, Shrivenham in the United Kingdom and the higher command course at the College of Naval Warfare in Mumbai.
 Swaminathan has also attended the Naval War College, Newport, Rhode Island in the United States.

 Captain Nadir Salahuddin Tyabji was in the Royal Indian Navy and assisted in the evacuation of hundreds of thousands of Indian settlers from Burma.
 Tyabji played a role in reducing Japanese advancements in Burma during World War II.